carpentries-incubator/workflows-nextflow/episodes/03-workflow_parameters.md

 ~~~
 {: .language-bash}

-To add a parameter `sleep` with the default value `2` to `wc-params.nf` we add the line;
+To add a parameter `sleep` with the default value `2` to `wc-params.nf` we add the line:
-**Note:** You should always add a sensible default value to the pipeline parameter.

 ~~~
 params.sleep=2
 ~~~
 {: .language-groovy}

+**Note:** You should always add a sensible default value to the pipeline parameter.
 We can use this parameter to add another step to our `NUM_LINES` process.

 ~~~
 script: